 What is AutoPlay?

-In Windows 7, the settings to control AutoPlay are conveniently located in the same place for all media types.
-To change AutoPlay settings, first click on the Windows start button (the orb) and navigate to Control Panel.
+AutoPlay settings for USB devices are located in the located in the Control Panel.
+To access and change AutoPlay settings, click on the Windows start button and select Control Panel.
 Next, click Hardware and Sound and then AutoPlay.

 For each type of media that may be inserted into your computer, there are multiple options for how to handle such media automatically.
 By default, when a USB drive is plugged in to a computer running Windows 7, it is examined for the prevalent types of media (photos, movies, music, etc.) stored on the device.
 After it has been scanned, the AutoPlay window appears, and asks you what you would like to do.